Financial-Times/g-deploy/README.md

 - Breaking (non-backwards-compatible) changes should be a `major` release
 - New features (that are backwards-compatible) should be `minor`
 - Bug fixes should be a `patch`
-  Alternatively, you can use `npm version vX.X.X` to set the version yourself.
+- Alternatively, you can use `npm version vX.X.X` to set the version yourself.

 3. Run `git push --follow-tags` to push the new version to GitHub, which will trigger the CircleCI pipeline that publishes the new version on NPM.

-#### Prerelease versions
+#### Pre-release ("canary") versions

-If you'd like to release a pre-release ("canary") version (e.g. to test or gradually roll out a new feature), you can create a new version like `npm version v10.0.0-canary.X`.
-(Increment the final `X` to make subsequent prerelease builds ahead of the same version.)
+If you'd like to release a pre-release version (e.g. to test or gradually roll out a new feature), you can create a new version like `npm version v10.0.0-canary.X`.
+Increment the final `X` to make subsequent prerelease builds ahead of the same version.

 NPM can also generate this automatically for you, with `npm version pre[patch|major|minor] --preid canary`.